Table of Contents

 Here are some things you will need to consider before starting to search for measurement instruments.

 Published tests or measurements are available for purchase from the test publisher.
-Certification or permission from the publisher and author(s) may be required to administer these tests.
+In many cases, the Library will not have the full text of commercially published tests as certification or permission from the publisher and author(s) may be required to administer these tests.

 Following Your Institution's Policies & Guidelines